 - Lab Clean-up (5%): Each student is required to sign up for two labs during which they will be responsible for after-lab cleanup.
 Attention to clean-up policies and quality of work will determine your score in this section.
 If you are absent on your assigned cleaning day you may volunteer on a future day to regain your lost points. - Pre-Lab Assignments (20%): Pre-lab assignments should be completed in your notebook prior to your arrival in class and turned in at the beginning of the lab period.
 Most experiments include procedures for both miniscale and microscale quantities.
 By default, you should prepare a pre-lab only for the miniscale procedure; however, reduced quantities of reagents will often be used.
 Any changes to the procedure will be announced in advance.
-Also, some experiments are comprised of multiple parts; in those cases, a pre-lab only needs to be prepared for the parts indicated in the attached schedule, unless otherwise announced. - Laboratory Assignments/Reports (50%): Lab reports in this course will be a mixture of formal lab reports and Discussion submissions.
+Also, some experiments are comprised of multiple parts; in those cases, a pre-lab only needs to be prepared for the parts indicated in the attached schedule, unless otherwise announced. - Laboratory Assignments/Reports (50%): All labs in this course are formal lab reports.
 Laboratory reports are usually due one week after the completion of the lab, with the exception of the final few labs, as specified in the class schedule.
 Please see the Lab Report guide for tips on this as well.
 For some experiments you may be collecting and sharing data with a partner, however you must do your own calculations and formulate your own conclusions for each experiment.
 If students are found to have copied from one another, points will be deducted from the grade or a grade of zero will be given for ALL students involved!
 The laboratory assignments will be collected BEFORE the start of the laboratory lecture on its due date.
-Not all lab reports are equally weighted.